RAMGuide/TheRamGuide-WIP-/Advanced Timings.md

 ### tRC
 `It is recommended to read the tRAS section before reading about tRC.`

-tRC is the minimum command period between two activate and an activate and refresh command, this delay like tRAS is a minimum delay and thus it is an 'extension timing'.
+tRC is the minimum command period between two activate commands and an activate and refresh command for the same bank of memory, this delay like tRAS is a minimum delay and thus it is an 'extension timing'.

 #### tRC and tRAS relation.
 tRC and tRAS are two very related timings, and as mentioned in the tRAS section, when tRC extends a command period tRAS is not relevant to performance at all and does nothing.
 This is shown in the following diagram.